tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 ## Description

-The Tari base layer is built using [Mimblewimble], which requires all parties involved in a Tari transfer must interact to construct a valid [Mimblewimble transaction].
+The Tari base layer is built using [Mimblewimble], which requires that all parties involved in a Tari transfer must interact to construct a valid [Mimblewimble transaction].

 A valid transaction involves: